TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/running-the-stack.md

 This will take the `tenancy.default-id` Tenant ID from the [configuration]({{< relref "configuration" >}}) in `ttn-lw-stack-docker.yml`.
 To specify another Tenant ID, use the `--id` parameter.

 Next, an initial `admin` user has to be created.
-Make sure to give it a good password.
+Make sure the user id is in lowercase and give it a good password.

 ```bash
 docker compose run --rm stack is-db create-admin-user \